pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/zz CSS Classes/dx-field-value.md

 To display plain text, knockout bindings or custom markup within a field value element, use the [dx-field-value-static](/api-reference/10%20UI%20Widgets/zz%20CSS%20Classes/dx-field-value-static.md '/Documentation/ApiReference/UI_Widgets/CSS_Classes/#dx-field-value-static') CSS class.

-DevExtreme UI widgets includes <a href="http://www.w3.org/WAI/intro/aria.php" target="_blank">WAI-ARIA</a> markup to support screen readers.
+DevExtreme UI UI components includes <a href="http://www.w3.org/WAI/intro/aria.php" target="_blank">WAI-ARIA</a> markup to support screen readers.
 If you use a widget within a field value element, associate the widget with the field label to allow a screen reader to properly read the field.
 For this purpose, specify a unique ID for the field label element and assign this ID to the **aria-labeledby** attribute of the associated widget as demonstrated below.

 - **jQuery**